matthewdavis505/Blob-Storage/README.md

 - Information on How To Configure Blob Access Tiers
 - Information on Blob Lifecycle Management Rules
 - Information For Comparing Access Tiers
-- Information on Upload and Price Blob Storage
+- Information on Upload and Pricing Blob Storage
 - Upload Tools